UX design for beginners: basics, examples and first steps

 Iteratively test and improve UX design

-Iterative testing means regularly questioning whether what you've built is still the right solution.
+Iterative testing means: regularly questioning whether what you’ve built is still the right solution.

 Examples of successful UX designs

-These three cases show how UX design optimizations solve real business problems: Baileigh Industrial increased website findability by 85%, Spotify reached 40 million weekly users with Discover Weekly, and Nike achieved 82% more online revenue through digital transformation.
+These three cases show how UX design optimisations solve real business problems: Baileigh Industrial increased website findability by 85%, Spotify reached 40 million weekly users with Discover Weekly, and Nike achieved 82% more online revenue through digital transformation.

-UX design example 1: Baileigh Industrials navigation revolution (B2B website)
+UX design example 1: Baileigh Industrial’s navigation revolution (B2B website)

-Baileigh Industrial, a manufacturer of metalworking machines, had a classic B2B problem: Customers couldn't find what they were looking for on the website.
-The result: Countless calls to sales for simple product questions.
+Baileigh Industrial, a manufacturer of metalworking machines, had a classic B2B problem: customers couldn’t find what they were looking for on the website.
+The result: countless calls to sales for simple product questions.

-Marketade's solution was radical: a complete redesign of the information architecture based on real customer needs.
+Marketade’s solution was radical: a complete rebuild of the information architecture based on real customer needs.
 Instead of internal categories, they used the language of the customers.
 Tree tests with 64 real users validated every step.

-UX Design example 2: Spotify's Discover Weekly success
+UX design example 2: Spotify’s Discover Weekly success

-- Natural language processing (what does the Internet write about songs)
+- Natural language processing (what does the internet write about songs)

 - Audio analysis (how do the songs sound).